 - 1 tsp curry powder (or more, to taste)

 - 1 cup slivered almonds

 - Add softened cream cheese and mayonnaise to a large bowl.

 - Add chicken.
 Add slivered almonds (crumbling some with the wooden spoon as you stir).
 Add jam and Worcestershire (or chutney in place of both), salt, and curry powder.

 These tasty bites make a wonderful appetizer!
 They're not only delicious; they make such a lovely presentation.

 - 1/4 cup vegan mayonnaise (I used soy-free Vegenaise)

 - 1 ½ tsp jam (your choice of flavors) AND 1 ½ tsp gluten-free Worcestershire sauce (or 1 tbsp chopped chutney; or additional amounts to taste of either, in place of the jam and the Worcestershire sauce)

-- 2 tbsp coconut cream (cream skimmed off top of canned coconut milk after sitting in fridge for 24 hours)
+- 2 tbsp coconut cream (cream skimmed off top of full-fat canned coconut milk after sitting in the refrigerator for 24 hours)

 - ½ tsp salt